 It is your duty to report any conduct that you reasonably believe violates our policies or applicable law to your supervisor, the Office of Compliance and Privacy, a member of the Office of General Counsel, or the Safe to Say compliance hotline.
 If you wish, you may make an anonymous report to the Safe to Say compliance hotline (866-246-7456 or www.mycompliancereport.com).
-It is the policy of Children's Hospital not to attempt to learn the identity of persons making anonymous reports to the Safe to Say compliance hotline.
+Under Hospital policy, no attempt should be made to learn the identity of persons making anonymous reports to the Safe to Say compliance hotline.

-Children's Hospital will not take any action against someone for reporting a compliance violation in good faith.
-Children's Hospital prohibits intimidation and any retaliation against persons for making good faith compliance reports.
+The Hospital will not take any action against someone for reporting a compliance violation in good faith.
+The Hospital prohibits intimidation and any retaliation against persons for making good faith compliance reports.
 If you were a party to the non-compliant activity you reported, your good faith efforts will be considered in assessing whether disciplinary action against you is appropriate.

 We are committed to investigating all reports promptly and protecting your confidentiality and anonymity as much as possible.
 If you contact the Safe to Say compliance hotline anonymously and wish to obtain an update on the status of the matter reported, you will be given a special case number and information about when and how to call back at the time of your initial call.
+Alternatively, you may provide an email address that will be hidden from view which will enable communication through the Safe to Say compliance hotline.
 To the extent that is possible and appropriate, an update will be provided to you.
 Once an investigation is completed, action to address the issue will be taken as soon as practicable.

-Employees are protected by federal and state whistleblower statutes, which protect employees who report fraud, waste, abuse or other violations of law.
+Employees are protected by federal and state whistleblower statutes, which protect employees who report fraud, waste, abuse, or other violations of law.
 For additional information on whistleblower actions under the False Claims Act and certain state laws and immunity under federal trade secret law, please refer to the attached Appendix.
 Whistleblower protection statutes also apply to employees who work on federal grants and contracts.
 For details on whistleblower actions and protections applicable to federal grants, please refer to the attached Appendix.